CoriBeemish/Coding-Interview-Prep/README.md

 ## Flash Cards
 I'm using [Anki](https://apps.ankiweb.net/)
+- Java:
+    - Still in progress so there are duplicates and it's not comprehensive yet.
 - SAP ABAP Deck: https://ankiweb.net/shared/info/2130755261
-    - Note: As of 02/23/2019, I'm still working on this deck, so there are duplicates and it's not comprehensive yet.
+    - Still in progress so there are duplicates and it's not comprehensive yet.